Clarity logoClarity logoClarity

 Quantitative easing is when the Federal Reserve buys bonds to inject money into the economy.
 Here's how it works, its effect on asset prices.

-Quantitative easing is the most powerful; and controversial — tool in the Federal Reserve's arsenal.
+Quantitative easing is one of the Federal Reserve's main crisis-response tools, and one of its most controversial.
 It's how the central bank floods the economy with money when interest rates alone aren't enough.
 QE reshaped financial markets after 2008, again during the pandemic, and its effects are still being felt today.
-Understanding QE is essential to understanding why asset prices move the way they do.
+Understanding QE is important to understanding why asset prices move the way they do.

 Quantitative easing is when the Federal Reserve creates new money electronically and uses it to buy financial assets; primarily US Treasury bonds and mortgage-backed securities (MBS).
 The goal is to push down long-term interest rates, increase lending, and stimulate economic activity when the economy is in trouble.